 YWCA Cass Clay’s 14-Day Equity Challenge was adapted from YWCAs across the country by YWCA Cass Clay and was designed to help community members easily and conveniently build more effective social justice habits, particularly around issues of race, privilege, power, and domestic violence.
 We want to thank YWCA Spokane, YWCA Dayton, YWCA Boston, and YWCA Greater Cleveland for inspiring this challenge.

-We’re excited to invite you to this opportunity to dive deeper into racial equity and social justice and is accessible to anyone interested in learning more and examining these issues in our own community.
+We’re excited to invite you to this opportunity to dive deeper into racial equity and social justice.
+It is accessible to anyone interested in learning more and examining these issues in our own community.

-As you engage in the various activities over the next 14 days, be sure to tag, comment, and follow @ywcacassclay across all social platforms, and Dr. Moore’s 21-Day Racial Equity Habit Building Challenge page on Facebook.
+As you engage in the various activities, be sure to tag, comment, and follow @ywcacassclay across all social platforms.
 Thank you for accepting this challenge!